WriteTech-Hub/writetech-doc-review/reviews/review.md

   - The information is simple, direct and easy to understand.
   - Sentences are clear, concise and very straight to the point.
 - **Comprehensiveness**:
   - The documentation goes over the basic features of the application but could expand more on advanced features or integration tips.
+For example, the "Export data as a .csv file, filtered by timespans and projects" could also highlight advanced functionalities like integrating the CSV exports into productivity tools like Excel or other project management software.

 ## 3. Accuracy and Relevance:
 - **Accuracy**: